-If you currently need to replace your old bed or need to cater for expansion in your family, keep in mind that these rapid advances in sleep technology warrants thorough research before investing in that new bed particularly so if your last purchase was more than five to ten years ago.
-The science of sleep technology is aims, among others, to assist clients with chronic ailments like back pain, insomnia, and many other sleep disorders.
-Besides, the goal is to continuously deliver on that promised feeling of being well-rested and energised for the challenges of the new day.
+If you currently need to replace your old bed, or need to cater for expansion in your family, keep in mind that these rapid advances in sleep technology warrants thorough research before investing in that new bed.
+Particularly so if your last purchase was more than five to ten years ago.
+The science of sleep technology is aims, amongst others, to assist clients with chronic ailments like back pain, insomnia, and many other sleep disorders.
+In addition, the goal is to continuously deliver on that promised feeling of being well-rested and energized for the challenges of the new day.

-The result was complex new terminology and concepts, which may easily create a sense of being overwhelmed by choice.
-Let us, therefore, investigate how the conventional mattress evolved through technological advances in modern mattress manufacturing.
+All of this yielded complex new terminology and concepts, which may easily create a sense being overwhelmed by choice.
+Let us therefore investigate how the ordinary mattress evolved through technological advances in modern mattress manufacturing.
 We will also look at and explain the lingo associated with it.

-The modern mattress typically has two layers: The core layer, consisting of a coil system that offers essential support; the second layer, the upholstery layer, includes a thick fabric termed ticking, which is the layer that provides that all-important comfort.
+The modern mattress typically has two layers: The core layer, consisting of a coil system that offers essential support; the second layer, the upholstery layer, consists of thick fabric termed ticking, which is the layer that provides that all-important comfort.

 THE CORE LAYER

-The most significant recent strides in bed design encompass the coil system.
-It remains part of the main design of the core layer.
-The coil system has seen many substantial improvements, and these advancements were brought on through sleep technology research and development.
+The greatest recent strides in bed design encompass the coil system.
+It remains part of the main design of the core layer, but has been significantly improved through advances through sleep technology research and development.

-Coil-on-coil (one of those new concepts to take note of) refers to a luxury innerspring utilised in mattress construction.
-This second layer of coil lies on top of a bottom layer; the bottom layer consists of a higher coil-count than the upper layer, which provides added support and comfort.
+Coil-on-coil (one of those new concepts to take note of) refers to a type of luxury innerspring utilised in mattress construction.
+This second layer of coil lies on top of a bottom layer; the bottom layer boasting a higher coil-count than the upper layer, which provides added support and comfort.

 There are two types of springs: Pocketed coils, which are individually wrapped coils encased within the foam; Wrapped coils which are coils wrapped in material and then fixed firmly and deeply in the surrounding foam.

-The entire mattress wrapped in a thin piece of material called a fire sock.
-This layer consists of fire inhibiting substance designed to melt should the mattress catch fire.
+The entire mattress is then wrapped in a thin piece of material called a fire sock.
+This layer consists of fire inhibiting material designed to melt should the mattress catch fire.
 The molten material then smothers the flames.
-During the manufacturing process, a combination of fibre, sand and wood-pulp is used.
+It is made of a combination of fibre, sand and wood pulp.

 THE UPHOLSTERY LAYER

-Most mattresses contain polyurethane foam.
-Polyurethane foam has the inherent capability to resist body impressions.
-Body impressions are those places that typically collapse under the concentrated weight per square millimetre.
-The main reason for the collapse is the protruding points of human anatomy.
+Polyurethane foam is used in most mattresses.
+It has the inherent capability to resist body impressions, which are those places that typically collapse under the concentrated weight per square millimetre caused by protruding points of the human anatomy.
 There are different degrees of polyurethane foam yielding various degrees of firmness and resistance.

 Latex foam consists of natural, blended or synthetic components.
 Latex is a sap which is tapped from the rubber tree and then processed into rubber.
 It has mechanical properties that make it stronger, more flexible and resistant to wear and tear.

 The latest in advances in technology yielded graphite latex.
-Graphite, a compound added to mattresses to help keep it at average room temperature, is also a suitable fire retardant.
+Graphite, a compound added to mattresses to help keep it at normal room temperature, is also a good fire retardant.
 Avena foam is a patented foam with the same properties of latex foam, but it gives a mattress extra bounce.

 Pure foam mattresses differ from memory foam in that it contains no calcium and other chemicals, which provide more support.
-Instead, pure foam mattresses are compressed after manufacture, into a super thin product for packaging and shipping.
-When you remove the mattress from its packaging, it returns to its pre-packaged volume.
-This compression and then decompression yield a quality mattress that retains its shape and superior support.
-The shape and support system of the mattress will be intact for many years, regardless of pressure points.
+In stead, pure foam mattresses are compressed after manufacture, into a super thin product for packaging and shipping.
+When the mattress is extracted from its packaging, it returns to its pre-packaged volume, but this compression and then decompression yields a mattress that retains its shape and superior support, regardless of pressure points, for a long time.
 It is the latest and preferred type of mattress.
-The newest range of Kooi beds is the only current product offering this unique technology.
+The latest range of Kooi beds is the only current product offering this technology.